 What makes Omnia Blinds special is the custom size options.
 These blinds are made to measure so the user can fit the motorized blind perfectly within a particular window frame.
 There are nine different collections with a wide variety of colors to choose from for the fabric.

 SonaApex automated electric blinds are perfect for gable-end, apex, and shaped windows.
 Made using Honeycomb fabric/ Duette fabric, the blinds uses no pull cords or attachment bars and operate easily with the touch of a button from a smartphone or smart device in conjunction with a smart hub.
 These blinds are compatible with control4, Lutron, Crestron, Alexa and Google Assistant.

 The SonaShades smart window blinds are available in either battery, mains or solar power options.

 Smart Window Blind Alternatives

 Smart blinds and motorized shades are pretty expensive but if you are interested in motorizing windows on a budget, keep scrolling down to look at other innovative accessories to turn your existing blinds into motorized or smart blinds.
-They are comparatively cheaper and not very complicated to install.
+These retrofit kits are comparatively cheaper and not very complicated to install.